the-mold/adelante/books/Coplien. Clean code.md

 2. contains no duplications
 3. Expresses intent of programmer(also readable for the others)
 4. Minimizes number of classes and methods(least important rule)

+# Ch13 Refactoring Example

+Note: it is not enough to have code that works.
+Often this code is first attempt and badly broken.
+Your job is done only after series of refactorings to your best knowledge.

+# Ch17 Code styling roles list

+Revisit sometimes the rules in the chapter!